 Mr. Yamanaka, this Board's taskforce representative, attended the first meeting held on December 10, 2024 where members were introduced.
-Mr. Dennis Lin, Deputy Director of Research and Development at the County of Hawaii, was voted in as the Chair of the task force.
-Ms. Sherry Menor-McNamara, President of Hawaii Chamber of Commerce, was voted in as the Vice Chair.
+DBEDT Administrator, Mr. Dennis Ling chaired the meeting.
+Ms. Sherry Menor-McNamara, President of Hawaii Chamber of Commerce, was voted in as the taskforce's Vice Chair.